sjroth/ARTDeco/README.md

 all_dogs.fpkm.txt -- DoG expression in FPKM for all of the DoGs in all experiments. all_dogs.raw.txt -- DoG expression in raw counts for all of the DoGs in all experiments.
 ```
-Preprocessing files reside in the preprocess_files directory and DoG files reside in the dogs directory.
+Preprocessing files reside in the preprocess_files directory, the quantification files reside in the quantification directory, the readthrough files reside in the readthrough directory and DoG files reside in the dogs directory.

-You can run DoG discovery mode using the following command:
+If you have run preprocess and/or readthrough mode, you can run DoG discovery mode using the following command:
 ```
-ARTDeco -mode get_dogs -gtf-file GTF_FILE -chrom-sizes-file CHROM_SIZES_FILE [-home-dir HOME_DIR -cpu CPU -min-dog-len MIN_DOG_LEN -dog_window DOG_WINDOW -min_dog_coverage MIN_DOG_COVERAGE]
+ARTDeco -mode get_dogs -gtf-file GTF_FILE -chrom-sizes-file CHROM_SIZES_FILE [-home-dir HOME_DIR -bam-files-dir BAM_FILES_DIR -cpu CPU -min-dog-len MIN_DOG_LEN -dog_window DOG_WINDOW -min_dog_coverage MIN_DOG_COVERAGE]
 ```
 The required arguments are -mode, -gtf-file, and -chrom-sizes-file.
 All other arguments are optional.
 Their default values are as follows:
 ```
 -home-dir -- Directory in which ARTDeco is run.
 Default is current directory.
+-bam-files-dir -- Directory in which the BAM files reside.
+Default is the current directory.
 -cpu -- Number of CPU to use.
 Default is 1.
 -min-dog-len -- Minimum DoG length.
 Default is 4 kb.
 -dog-window -- DoG window size.
 Default is 500 bp.
 -min-dog-coverage -- Minimum FPKM for DoG discovery.
 Default is 0.1 FPKM.
 ```
+If you have not run preprocess or readthrough modes, include their parameters as well.
 ### Differential Expression with Read-In Information mode
 ARTDeco's diff_exp_read_in mode performs differential expression analysis on gene expression and pairs it with read-in information.
 It also assigns read-in genes that are condition-specific by leveraging differential expression information as well as read-in levels.
-As with intergenic and get_dogs modes, be sure to run previous modes ([preprocess](#preprocessing-mode) and [intergenic](#intergenic-mode)) in order to generate all prerequisites.
+As with intergenic and get_dogs modes, be sure to run previous modes ([preprocess](#preprocessing-mode) and [readthrough](#readthrough-mode)) in order to generate all prerequisites.
 If overwrite is specified, these are the files generated:
 ```
 ---Preprocessing files---
-meta.reformatted.txt -- A reformatted meta file.
+genes.full.bed -- A BED file conversion of the user-provided GTF file as generated by BEDOPS.
+Used for generation of genes_condensed.bed and inference of BAM file format genes_condensed.bed -- A BED file of condensed gene annotations (all protein coding genes with the minimum start coordinate and maximum stop coordinate). gene_to_transcript.txt -- A tab-delimited file mapping transcripts to genes. read_in.bed -- A BED file of read-in regions. meta.reformatted.txt -- A reformatted meta file.
 Reformatted so that it plays nicely with DESeq2. comparisons.reformatted.txt -- A reformatted comparisons file.
 Reformatted so that it plays nicely with DESeq2.
+---Quantification files---
+gene.exp.fpkm.txt -- Gene expression in FPKM.
+gene.exp.raw.txt -- Raw counts for gene expression. max_isoform.txt -- Maximum isoform for each gene. read_in.raw.txt -- Raw counts for read-in regions.
+---Readthrough files---
+read_in.txt -- Combination of gene expression and read-in quantification information.
+Contains read-in levels.
 ---Differential expression files---
 CONDITION1-CONDITION2-results.txt -- DESeq2 results for comparisons for CONDITION1 vs. CONDITION2.
 Generated for each pair of conditions as specified.
 ---Differential expression with read-in information files--- CONDITION1-CONDITION2-read_in.txt -- DESeq2 results paired with read-in information for CONDITION1 vs. CONDITION2.
 Generated for each pair of conditions as specified.
 CONDITION1-CONDITION2-read_in_assignment.txt -- Assignment of primary induction and read-in genes by combining DESeq2 information with read-in genes.
 ```
-Preprocessing files reside in the preprocess_files directory, differential expression files are reside in the diff_exp directory, and differential expression with read-in information files reside in the diff_exp_read_in directory.
+Preprocessing files reside in the preprocess_files directory, quantification files reside in the quantification directory, readthrough files reside in the readthrough directory, differential expression files are reside in the diff_exp directory, and differential expression with read-in information files reside in the diff_exp_read_in directory.

-You can run differential expression with read-in information mode using the following command:
+If you have already run preprocess and readthrough modes, you can run differential expression with read-in information mode using the following command:
 ```
 ARTDeco -mode diff_exp_read_in -meta-file META_FILE [-home-dir HOME_DIR -read-in-threshold READ_IN_THRESHOLD -read-in-fpkm READ_IN_FPKM -comparisons-file COMPARISONS_FILE -log2FC LOG2FC -pval PVAL]
 ```